pharma-box/docs/descision-journals/lfp.md

 The general consensus is that the frontend will be written with `React` and embedded in a mobile application with `React Native` as needed.
 Right how `Next.js` is a leading candidate for the development since it has `API` routing an webpage routing built in.
 It also renders on the server making it very performant.
 However this is still up for discussion.
 The backend will likely be written in `Node.js` because of its simple API quick ramp-up time.

 Hardware code is likely to be `Python` and utilize a `Raspberry PI` although exact hardware specifications are still in progress.

+Look into what ideal user flows look like for pharmacists and patients.
+What are our Key Performance Metrics?
+How do we want to minimize friction and make the interactions as quick as possible in order to incentivize the usage of Pharmabox?
+What roadblocks and challenges are preventing us from doing that?